Investiture of the Gods: Jiang Ziya designs to capture Deng Jiugong

 Shen Gongbao once again sought out the immortal guest to avenge Master Wen.
 He instigated Tu Xingsun, a disciple of the 12 Immortals, Juliusun to steal his master's immortal rope and descend the mountain to serve as a general of Deng Jiugong who was attacking Xiqi.
 At first, seeing that Tu Xingsun was short and ugly, Deng Jiugong made him a grain supervisor.
 However, after Deng Jiugong was defeated by the Xiqi army and his daughter Deng Chanyu was bitten by Yang Jian's Roaring Sky Dog, he remembered Tu Xingsun and made him the commander-in-chief.
 Tu Xingsun defeated Nezha, Huang Tianhua and other generals with his earth-walking skills and immortal rope.
 Deng Jiugong was very happy and planned to marry Chanyu to him.
 However, Tu Xingsun failed to assassinate Jiang Ziya, was later subdued by Juliusun, and surrendered to Xiqi.
 Jiang Ziya took advantage of the marriage between Tu Xingsun and Deng Chanyu to force Deng Jiugong to abandon Shang and join Zhou.
-After hearing the report, King Zhou sent Su Hu, Zhang Shan, Li Jin to attack, and they were helped by Qigong Master Lü Yue and Yuyixian from Penglai Island but they were all defeated.
+After hearing the report, Di Xin sent Su Hu, Zhang Shan, Li Jin to attack, and they were helped by Qigong Master Lü Yue and Yuyixian from Penglai Island but they were all defeated.
 Su Hu seeing that the situation was hopeless, returned to Zhou with Zheng Lun while Lü Yue was defeated, returned to Jiulong Island, and Yuyixian was subdued by Taoist Master Ran Deng.